 The amount of resources required and waste produced by the fashion industry is inarguably massive.
-According to the UN Alliance for Sustainable Fashion, the fashion industry is the second-biggest consumer of water that generates roughly 20% of the world’s wastewater.
-The industry is also responsible for a massive 8 to 10% of global carbon emissions, which is more than maritime shipping and international flights combined.
+According to the UN Alliance for Sustainable Fashion, the fashion industry is the second-biggest consumer of water, generating roughly 20% of the world’s wastewater.
+The industry is also responsible for a massive 8-10% of global carbon emissions, which is more than maritime shipping and international flights combined.

 On top of that are emissions generated from transportation of these products all over the world as well as the fact that so much of it ends up being thrown out as people try to keep up with trends.